sguox002/leetcode/leetcode-all.md

 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-1129	Shortest Path with Alternating Colors    		39.6%	Medium
+assemble the edge with odd/even property and do bfs.
+->>

+<<-1136	Parallel Courses    		61.1%	Hard
+given a list of prerquisitites relations.
+In a semester you can study any number of courses if cleared. return the min semester needed.
+- put all sources in queue and clear them and do bfs.
+->>

 <<-1197	Minimum Knight Moves    		36.7%	Medium
 knight at (0,0), return the min moves to (x,y)
 - limit it in the first coordinate.